May 21, 2018 (Updated: November 16, 2023)

 In the increasingly visual online landscape, interactives help content stand out even more.
 Not only does interactivity draw more attention, it also has more staying power.
 Your audience will only remember a fraction of most of the information they consume online.
 When they have a hand in making the data appear or in creating the visualization, their ability to commit the data to memory increases.

-Videos have truly taken off in recent years, and online users now spend a full 100 percent more time on webpages that contain videos than they do on pages with no video content.
+Videos have truly taken off in recent years, and online users now spend more time on webpages that contain videos than they do on pages with no video content.
 If you want to make an impact with your visual content, increase audience engagement, and drive additional conversions, video has proven to be an excellent hook.

 Whether you need to express data, demonstrate a concept, or explain something with more than words, video can be a great choice.
 To make the greatest impact with this type of content, consider providing the script and outsourcing animation or illustration.
 This can give your video a professional look while conveying your concept in a highly engaging way.

 From charts to infographics to videos, data visualizations take your content to the next level.
-Develop the right types of visualizations for your complex data, and you’ll engage your audience in new, impactful ways.
+Develop the right types of visualizations for your complex data, and you’ll create award-winning infographics.